electriQ 55 OLED Review

 Out-of-the-Box MeasurementsImportant Note: Before we begin we need to tell you that the electriQ 55 OLED has very limited picture controls within the user menus and no calibration controls at all.
-Obviously the TV is built to a price point and as such the user interface is very basic.
-So what you get are picture presets and one set of user controls that can be adjusted but all are very basic.
+Obviously the TV is built to a price point, so what you get are picture presets and one set of user controls that can be adjusted, but all are very basic.

-So because of these limitations there will be no calibrated measurements section of the review.
-When we first assessed the TV there should have been an Over The Air (OTA) update of the operating system but this never happened when we unpacked and started assessing the TV.
-We were unaware that there was an update due as the engineer who sent us starting notes said they had been updated a number of week previous.
+So because of these limitations, there will be no calibrated measurements section of the review.
+When we first assessed the TV, there should have been an Over The Air (OTA) update of the operating system, but this never happened when we started assessing the TV.
+We were unaware that there was an update due as the engineer who sent us starting notes said it had been updated a number of week previously.

-Our initial assessment of the TV and the lack of picture controls and the out of the box image was assessed at being around the 3 or 4 out of 10 area, it was very poor.
+Our initial assessment of the TV with the lack of picture controls and the initial out of the box image was scoring at around the 3 or 4 out of 10 area.
+It was very poor.
 It looked like a 10 year old budget LCD set with blown out and bleached skin tones, clipped detail throughout the image and garish colours with no detail.
 It didn’t possess the strengths of OLED image quality at all.
 This was all down to a gamma track of 1.5 throughout the image, which is too bright and blows out all detail in the blacks, mid-tones and highlights.

-Looking at the greyscale tracking chart (shown above on the left) we can see that it is not that pretty looking, but believe us after the initial testing before the update was applied, this is such an improvement and adds so many of the excellent attributes of an OLED image back again.
-The out of the box greyscale tracking (even pre-update) is very good for a consumer TV at this level and remember this is a retail example.
+Looking at the greyscale tracking chart (shown above on the left) we can see that it is not that pretty looking, but believe us, following the initial pre-update picture, this is such an improvement, and adds so many of the excellent attributes of an OLED image back again.
+The out of the box greyscale tracking (even pre-update) is very good for a consumer TV at this level.
 There is a slight magenta tint to images in the brighter reaches, which some viewers may see, but overall it tracks very nicely.